robinjohnhopkins/openshift-quickstarts/todolist/README.md

 type: Opaque
 ```

-I also had to create a new route ensuring the generated name was not > 65 chars I chose sr prefix but needed to remove port and use secure-jws-app
+Incidentally, I also had to create a new route ensuring the generated name was not > 65 chars I chose sr prefix but needed to remove port and use secure-jws-app

 ```
 spec: